mindis/retailer-docs/Supplier FAQ test.rst

 I want to upload a feed but I have forgotten my feed type.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-If you have migrated to the new feed types, your feed type for catalogue data is “Catalogue Feed”; for inventory data, the feed type is “Inventory Feed”.
-If you have not
- migrated to the new feeds, please email us and we'll confirm your feed type.
+If you have migrated to the new feed types, your feed type for catalogue data is "Catalogue Feed"; for inventory data, the feed type is "Inventory Feed".
+If you have not migrated to the new feeds, please email us and we'll confirm your feed type.
 Please note this for future usage.

 I'm getting error messages when I try to upload a feed.
 How can I get these resolved?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++